Commencement FAQs

 Graduation is the process of being awarded a degree or certificate.
 All students wishing to graduate must apply for graduation by the application deadline that is advertised on the Academic Calendar.
 Applying for graduation is a college requirement that must be met by each student wishing to graduate.
 If you do not apply for graduation, you have not met all your degree requirements.

-The Spring 2022 Commencement Ceremonies will be held at the Uvalde Honey Bowl on the following days:
+The Spring 2023 Commencement Ceremonies will be held at the Uvalde County Fairplex Arena on the following days:

 - Caps, gowns, and tassels are available at the Campus Bookstore